DaoudAA/AhmedAzizDaoudTaskManagement/Readme.md

     The prority was a an enumeration
     the task entity has all fields as well as mapped many to many with the taskcategory because  one task can have one or more several categories for categories : i have designed the entity to be handling only the name of the category

+to connect to the apis :
+i engineered endpoints with
+'localhost:8080/Tasks'
+and
+'localhost:8080/TaskCategories'